chiselstrike/chiselstrike/docusaurus/docs/Reference/chisel-cli.md

 ### `chisel describe`

-The `chisel describe` command displays the current state of the running ChiselStrike server: types, endpoints, and policies.
+The `chisel describe` command displays the current state of the running ChiselStrike server: models, endpoints, and policies.

 ### `chisel dev`